rhotter/rhotter.github.io/content/posts/ml-for-mri.md

 So our dreams of using less frequencies are over, right?

 What if we add more information to the image reconstruction process that is not from the current measurement $\mathbf{\tilde{y}} $?
-For example, in compressed sensing, we can assume that the desired image $\mathbf{x}$ doesn't have many edges (i.e. that we can "compress" the edges).
+For example, in compressed sensing, we can assume that the desired image $\mathbf{x}$ doesn't have many edges (i.e., that we can "compress" the edges).
 Here's a knee MRI along with its edge map, which we see is very sparse:

 {{<figure src="/ml-for-mri/knee-edges.png" width="75%">}}